dalehumby/homelab/readme.md

 Use [secrets](https://docs.docker.com/engine/swarm/secrets/) and [configs](https://docs.docker.com/engine/swarm/configs/) so I don't have to commit sensitive info to repo.

 ## Docker Compose
-Swarm cannot pass through USB devices like SDR dongles, and anyway the container needs to run on the host where the USB device is plugged in.
+Swarm cannot pass through devices (like GPU or USB SDR dongles), and anyway the container needs to run on the host where the device is.

 - `compose.yaml`: Containers that run on the primary host (Dell)
+- [`media-compose.yaml`](media-compose.yaml): Media server and download management

-To deploy the services: `docker compose up -d`
+To deploy the services: `docker compose up -d` or `docker compose -f media-compose.yaml up -d`